 First published c.
 1550, Hope of the Faithful is Myles Coverdale’s translation of a German treatise.
 It sets forth the traditional doctrine of heaven and hell.
-Coverdale published it to, as he said, refute the scholars who deny that there is an eternal life and an eternal damnation.
-Our edition is a facsimile of the 1846 Parker Society reprint, which was in modern spelling and contained helpful notes.
+Coverdale published it to, as he said, refute scholars who deny that there is an eternal life and an eternal damnation.
+Our edition is a facsimile of the 1846 Parker Society reprint, which was in modern spelling with helpful notes.

-Also included is an appendix by Ruth Magnusson Davis showing how, since the Reformation, new Bible translations weaken or deny the traditional doctrine.
+Also included is an appendix by Ruth Magnusson Davis showing how, since the Reformation, new Bibles weaken or deny the traditional doctrine.
 Especially, the scholars of the 1894 Revised Version (RV) used the transliterations “Sheol” and “Hades” to change the meaning of those words and to defeat the traditional doctrine, adding a third intermediate state of the soul.

-Coverdale would be pleased to see his work brought to light again for the very purpose he first gave it to us: to refute those who would alter doctrine, and also to clearly teach the mystery of the eternal life that Christ won for us by his death, resurrection, and ascension into heaven.
+Coverdale would be pleased to see his work brought to light again for the very purpose he first gave it to us: to refute those who would alter doctrine, and, also, to clearly teach the mystery of the eternal life that Christ won for us by his death, resurrection, and ascension into heaven.